ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/measurementfinder.rst

-end                    int               offset of the final character in the matching text plus 1 value                  str               numeric value of first number (same as `dimension_X`) term                   str               term from `termset` that matched a measurement dimension_X            int               numeric value of first number dimension_Y            int               numeric value of second number dimension_Z            int               numeric value of third number
+end                    int               offset of the final character in the matching text plus 1 value                  str               numeric value of first number (same as `dimension_X`) term                   str               term from `termset` that matched a measurement meas_object            List[str]         the object being measured; if ClarityNLP cannot decide, a list of possible objects dimension_X            int               numeric value of first number dimension_Y            int               numeric value of second number dimension_Z            int               numeric value of third number